kamilJeczmionek/kamilJeczmionek/README.md

 # Welcome to My GitHub Profile!

-Hello there!
-I am Kamil, an engineer with almost 6 years of practice in well-established company.
-Equipped with valuable experience related to problem-solving, analytical thinking and idea exchange.
-Motivated to acquiring new skills and embracing new challenges.
-I am currently seeking opportunities to kick-start my career in the field of software testing.
-I am enthusiastic, motivated, and committed to learning and growing in the testing domain.
+Hello, my name is Kamil.
+I have been working as a design engineer in one of the largest Polish companies for almost 6 years.
+Teamwork and an analytical approach to solving problems is my everyday life.
+Curious about software testing, one day I decided to learn more about it.
+Today - equipped with knowledge - full of motivation and willingness to expand my competences, I am determined to start my adventure in the IT industry.

+I encourage you to check out the repositories on my profile.
+Here you will find test cases written by me intended for manual testing, as well as automatic tests using the Selenium tool.

-## Skills
+### Skills
-- **Testing:** Knowledge of testing processes and methodologies according to ISTQB Foundation Level guideline.
+- Knowledge of testing processes and methodologies in accordance with ISTQB Foundation Level guidelines
-- **Programming:** I have basic knowledge of Java, enabling me to write simple scripts and automated tests using Selenium WebDriver.
-- **Databases:** I have a fundamental knowledge of SQL, allowing me to write slightly more advanced queries.
-- **Automation:** Familiar with the basics of Selenium Webdriver, I am eager to enhance my skills in automated testing.

-## About Me

-- **Quick Learner:** I am a fast learner, always ready to acquire new skills and technologies.
-- **Detail-Oriented:** I pay attention to details, ensuring thorough and accurate testing processes.
-- **Team Player:** I work well in teams, communicate effectively, and contribute positively to the group dynamic.
-- **Eager to develop:** I am motivated to acquiring new skills and embracing new challenges.
+- Basics of programming in Java
+- Knowledge of PostgreSQL
+- Knowledge of the basic functionalities of the Selenium
+- Knowledge of GIT
+- Basics of HTML and CSS necessary to find locators

+### Courses and certificates
+- B2 First Certificate (FCE)
+- Automation Tester Course (Java)

-I am excited about the prospect of contributing to innovative projects and expanding my expertise.
-Please feel free to reach out to me via email at jeczmionek.kamil@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/kamil-jeczmionek/) to discuss potential opportunities.
+Please feel free to reach out to me via email at jeczmionek.kamil@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/kamil-jeczmionek/)